cgadvisors/imp/README.md

 the data is converted from CSV to JSON and stored in a file called **output.json**

+### Transform Data Values
+You can event transform data values <a href="https://www.npmjs.com/package/node-json-transform">using your own js functions</a>!

 ## Pre-requisites
 You must have <a href="https://nodejs.org">node.js</a> installed